Nursing home workers threaten strike over COVID-19 conditions

 RELATED: Cicero City View Multicare Center passes IDPH inspection but judge rules temporary restraining order remains

+"I feel like we are worth what we are asking for, and we need a fair contract, and if we can't get that fiar contract we are going to walk, because enough is enough," said Janice Hill, certified nursing assistant.

 Workers said they also want better testing protocols and proper PPE.
-According to the state of Illinois, there have been more than 200 cases, and 15 people have died from COVID-19 at City View.
+According to the state of Illinois, there have been 249 reported COVID-19 cases, and 15 people have died from COVID-19 at City View.

 RELATED: Cicero City View Multicare Center will be inspected by IDPH, next hearing in COVID-19 outbreak lawsuit set for Friday